SnowSzn/rgss-script-editor/README.md

 There are some issues that may happen when running this extension, I suspect that they happen due to way ``Kernel.load`` loads files in Ruby 1.9.

-If you don't use special characters inside the scripts nothing will happen, but if it does these are the issues:
+If you don't use special characters on scripts files in their names or inside the script's contents nothing will happen, but if it does these are the issues that I've encountered:

 * > [SyntaxError] Invalid Multibyte char (US-ASCII) Exception